sagar-jadhav/docker-examples/lab_sessions/build_docker_image_from_a_running_container.md

 docker stop containerA
 docker rm containerA
 ```

-## Step 7 - Run new container with our created image
+## Step 7 - Run new container with newly created image
 In this step we are going to start new container with our new nginx image
 ```
 docker run --name containerB -p 8080:80 -d nginx_modify:1